flameprime00-arch/Flamusic/README.md

 Since Flamusic is not digitally signed, Windows cannot verify a signature and will flag it as a potential threat, because Windows automatically treats unsigned software as potentially risky.
 If it happens, you can ignore it.

+My freeware is also a baby, he needs some update, if you are victim of an error or bug, report it.